Canada nets gold, beats Finland 3-2 in overtime thriller

 Coming into the third, Canada held a 2-0 lead, but the Finns roared back to tie the game in front of 13,327 fans at Rogers Place.
 After being credited with just 13 shots over the first two periods, the Finns launched 17 shots on net in the third, and got goals from Aleksi Heimosalmi and Joakim Kemell to send the game to overtime.

+“I didn’t fully see it.
+I didn’t know it was batted out of the air or whatnot.
+I kinda just thought it was on the ice, I didn’t think too much of it.
+Obviously, I was a bit nervous, the puck’s on the goal line.
+Then I saw the video after, and it was like, wow.
+What a play.
+That was the best play of OT.”

-The Canadians had plenty of chances to bury the Finns, but went 0-for-6 on the power play in regulation.
+The Canadians had plenty of chances to bury the Finns, but went 0-for-7 on the power play in regulation.
+The Finns had only one abbreviated man advantage.

+“It was commitment,” said Finnish forward Aatu Raty, who finished the tournament with 10 points.
+“At the start of the tournament, the PK was one of our weaknesses, which I thought was weird.
+We have so many good killers, and I trust our system.
+Today, we executed well.”

 Canada also got goals from Joshua Roy and William Dufour.
-With two assists in the game, Mason McTavish finished as the tournament's top scorer, with eight goals and nine assists.
-He was named tournament MVP.
+With two assists in the game, McTavish finished as top scorer with eight goals and nine assists.

-But McTavish's finest moment might not have been a goal or assist, but clearing what looked to be a tournament-winning effort from Topi Niemela off the goal line just seconds before Johnson notched the deciding goal.

 The Finns clogged up the middle of the ice and broke up the flow of the game.
 When Canada established control of the puck in the Finnish end, four of the five Finnish skaters collapsed to the front of their own goal, acting as a blockade for goalie Juha Jatkola.
 From above, it looked as if the Finns were playing with just one forward and four defencemen.